Radon house Difference Oxbow Home Inspections Infrared logo Inspector contact info

 I don’t even have these things.

-or for working on weekends & holidays.
+Most inspectors charge for working on weekends & holidays.
 I do not.

 Most inspectors will get the report to you in a few days.

-Mine is provided to you at the inspection.
+Mine is provided to you same day.

 Technology.
 I use the most advanced electronic